 Answer: Thank you for your inquiry,

-The Dedicated Peripheral Port (DPP) on the Avocent SC540 allows use of authentication devices such as a CAC / smartcard readers, without any major device limitation.
-For detailed configuration procedure, please see the Vertiv Cybex SC/SCM Switching System Additional Operations and Configuration Technical Bulletin.
+The USB Hub peripheral CAC ports (also known as DPP Dedicated Peripheral Ports) on the Avocent SC540 allow use of authentication devices such as a CAC / smartcard readers, without any major device limitation.
+For reference, please see the Avocent SC540 Quick Installation Guide.

 Please let us know if there is anything else we can help you with!